Terraform CDK Databricks Provider

 You can also install the CDKTF CLI on macOS with Homebrew.
 See Install CDKTF.

-Python version 3.7 or higher and pipenv version 2021.5.29 or higher.
+• Python version 3.7 or higher and pipenv version 2021.5.29 or higher.
 To check whether you have Python and pipenv installed, and to check the installed versions, run the commands python --version and pipenv --version.
-Install Python and install pipenv, if you do not have them already installed.
+Install Python and install pipenv, if they are not already installed.

 python --version